harchiki/order-management/README.md

    - The product-service validates the stock availability.

 ### 3. Validation Handling
-order-service collects validation results forwards the order record to accounting-service if validations are succeed
+order-service collects validation results forwards the order record to accounting-service if validations succeed
    - Collects both validation responses using the Order ID as a correlation key.
    - Validation results are temporarily stored in an in-memory cache until both are received.
-   - If both discount and stock validation are succeed, forwards the order record to accounting-service in order to determine and calculate prices ant total cost.
+   - If both discount and stock validation succeed, forwards the order record to accounting-service in order to determine and calculate prices ant total cost.
    - If either validation fails, the order is rejected immediately.

 ### 4. Accounting and Pricing